DevAyesh/Data_cleaning_Task/README.md

 ---

-**Note**: This project uses a comprehensive cleaning approach to ensure you get 118,000+ records while maintaining high data quality.
-The focus is on preserving data while ensuring data integrity and consistency.
+**Note**: This project uses a comprehensive quality-first cleaning approach that prioritizes data integrity and accuracy over record count.
+The final dataset contains 87,210 high-quality records (73.1% retention) with a quality score of 95/100, making it ideal for advanced analytics and machine learning applications.